alley28/dfa2018/DoorOpenAPI.md

 Information about each of the required data fields is provided here:

-	* userid --- This field is the internal user name provided in the global user database
+	* userid --- This field is the internal user name provided in the global user database.  **NOTE** The field is called CCYID.
+It is kept in the main user table (DFAUSER).

 	* ticketid --- Each request needs to have a ticket id attached to it.
 It is how the system tracks all requests.
 When you acquire an authenticationToken, a Ticket ID will be provided for you.
 It will be provided with you when you get your authentication token